 You'll also need a wide spatula, one that helps you flip pancakes without the batter flopping over too much on the sides.
 You can usually find a good wide heat resistant egg/pancake flip spatula for around $10 or less.

-The third tool that I use is optional: pancake rings.
-I got this set of four interlocking egg/pancake rings from Amazon for around $12.
-They’re great!
-They’re totally optional – you can absolutely make this recipe without them.
+These are totally optional - you can absolutely make this recipe without them.
 However, these rings help the pancakes form these nice, uniform circles for big happy pancake stacks.
 And, it helps the batter form these fluffy pancakes!

 More breakfast and brunch recipes